eProsima/Fast-DDS/examples/C++/Configurability/README.txt

 Audio and Video transmission have a common characteristic: Having a stable, high datarate feed is more important than having a 100% lossless transmission.

 	Reliability: Best-Effort.
-We want to have a fast tranmission.
+We want to have a fast transmission.
 If a sample is lost, it can be recovered via error-correcting algorithms.
 	Durability: Volatile.
 We do not mind data from the past, we want to stream what is happening in the present.
 	History: Keep-Last with Low Depth.
 Once displayed or recorded on the receiving application, they are not needed in the History.
 	note: In the case of video, depth can be as low as 1.
 A missing sample of a 50 frames per second stream represents virtually no information loss.